Pediatric Sleep Visit Cost in Wassau, WI

 10. Poor Performance in School

-Pediatric sleep breathing disorders do not only affect your child on a daily basis, but can lead to several different behavioral and psychological disorders as well.
+Pediatric sleep breathing disorders not only affect your child daily but can also lead to several different behavioral and psychological disorders as well.
 Developing problems at home, in school, and in their social life can often turn into a downward spiral.
 If you think your child may have a sleep disorder, the dentists at Koala® Center For Sleep & TMJ Disorders will help identify the root of the problem and provide comprehensive treatment plans that do not require surgery or medication.
 Our KoalaKIDZzz® Program starts treating children as early as two years old.
-Our solutions not only correct Sleep Disordered Breathing, but promote correct oral habits, proper facial development and airways, and will likely result in straight teeth.
-For a consultation for your child, please call us or book an appointment online.
+Our solutions not only correct sleep-disordered breathing but also promote correct oral habits and proper facial development and airways, and will likely result in straight teeth.
+Contact Koala® Center For Sleep & TMJ Disorders, or visit us online to book an appointment.
+We are conveniently located at 413 North 17th Avenue Ste. #100 Wausau, WI 54401.

 Additional Services You May Need